allenai/allennlp/README.md

 ## Installation

 The preferred way to install AllenNLP is via `pip`.
-Just run `pip install allennlp` in your python 3.6 environment and you're good to go!
+Just run `pip install allennlp` in your Python 3.6 environment and you're good to go!

 If you need pointers on setting up a Python 3.6 environment or would like to install AllenNLP using a different method, see below.